dysath/seat-srp/README.md

 [![Build Status](https://img.shields.io/travis/dysath/seat-srp.svg?style=flat-square)](https://travis-ci.org/dysath/seat-srp)
 [![License](https://img.shields.io/badge/license-GPLv2-blue.svg?style=flat-square)](https://raw.githubusercontent.com/dysath/seat-srp/master/LICENSE)

-If you have issues with this, you can contact me on Eve as **Denngarr B'tarn**, or on email as 'denngarr@cripplecreekcorp.com'
+If you have issues with this, you can contact me on Eve as **Crypta Electrica**, or on email as 'crypta@crypta.tech'

 ## Quick Installation: